hazelcast/hazelcast-jet/site/docs/tutorials/cdc.md

 configuration is modified.
 The last line listed above reports that the MySQL server is running and ready for use.

-## 3. Start MqSQL Command Line Client
+## 3. Start MySQL Command Line Client

 Open a new terminal, and use it to start a new container for the MySQL command line client and connect it to the MySQL server running in the